ianhaddock/motorsort/README.md

 * When the container starts the custom folder will be populated with image and track files.
 * Any updates made in this directory will be used on the next run.
 * To start over: stop the container, erase the local custom folder contents, and start the container again.
-* Images are not overwritten on each run, remove any existing show.png and background.jpg files to see your changes.
+* Generated images on the destination path are not overwritten, remove existing show.png and background.jpg images to generate new versions with your changes.

 For the best results:
 * Poster art should be 600x900 .jpg files and will be reformatted (squished) to fit 600x900 otherwise.